 Running Total in a Pivot Chart

-With a running total, we can also create a pivot chart to show cumulative values in a graphical way.
+With a running total, we can also create a pivot chart to show cumulative values graphically.

 In the above example, we have a pivot chart along with the pivot table to show the trend of values increasing month by month.